abandari2/docs/index.md

 * 1500/- per person (Your partner and children allowed)

-* Last date is 6th Jan 2026
+* Last date for payment collection is 6th Jan 2026

+* Event is in Peddapally on 25th Jan 2026 (Sunday)

+* Venue details can be updated by Jan 12th